testingautomated-usi/DeepHyperion/documentation/getting_started.md

 name=bitmaps,min=333,max=482,missing=0
 name=moves,min=inf,max=-inf,missing=132
 ```
-This outputs report for each feature specified in input its name, its min/max values, and the count of samples found for which that feature was not present.
+This outputs report for each feature specified in input its name, its min/max values, and the count of samples found for which that feature was not present. (in the output above, min and max are not specified for moves feature because it wasn't selected for extract-stats command)

 To generate a map and generate a report run the following command (add `--visualize` if you want to visualize the map):